jgm/peg-markdown/README.markdown

 Installing
 ==========

-This program is written in portable ANSI C. It requires [glib2] (http://www.gtk.org/download.html).
+This program is written in portable ANSI C. It requires [glib2](http://www.gtk.org/download.html).
 Most *nix systems will have this installed already.
 The build system requires GNU make.

-The other required dependency, [Ian Piumarta's peg/leg PEG parser generator] (http://piumarta.com/software/peg/), is included in the source directory.
+The other required dependency, [Ian Piumarta's peg/leg PEG parser generator](http://piumarta.com/software/peg/), is included in the source directory.
 It will be built automatically.
 (However, it is not as portable as peg-markdown itself, and seems to require gcc.)